neuefische/web-exercises/sessions/react-basics/hello-world_solution/README.md

 Have a look at the [App.js](./src/App.js) file: you will find a default export function called `App` which returns a `<div>`.

-Check the browser tab of the codesandbox: the content of the `<div>` ("Say hello...") should be visible there as well.
+Start you application and open it in your browser: the content of the `<div>` ("Say hello...") should be visible there as well.

 Now, let us cherish a tradition and render "Hello world!".